FLARE-forecast/ropenmeteo/README.md

 <!-- badges: end -->

 R wrappers for APIs on Open-Meteo project.
-The Open-Meteo is a amazing project that streamlines the access to a range of publically historical and forecasted metereology data from agencies across the world.
+The Open-Meteo is a amazing project that streamlines the access to a range of publicly historical and forecasted meteorology data from agencies across the world.
 The free access tier allows for 10,000 API calls per day.
 The paid tiers increase the number of daily API calls (support for paid APIs in this package is pending).
 Learn more about the Open-Meteo project at their website